 “Persistent cannabis users show neuropsychological decline from childhood to midlife.”
 Meier MH, Caspi A, Ambler A, Harrington H, Houts R, Keefe RS, McDonald K, Ward A, Poulton R, Moffitt TE.
 Researchers found permanent declines in IQ from adolescent onset of marijuana use to age 38.
 The decline included all four indices of IQ: working memory, processing speed, perceptual reasoning and verbal comprehension, and is consistent with research examining the drug’s link to psychosis.

-The Arsenault et al study is followed by this extensive list of citations of medical research examining the association between marijuana use and psychosis:
+Citations of medical research examining the association between marijuana use and psychosis

 American Psychiatric Association (1994) Diagnostic and Statistical Manual of Mental Disorders (4th edn) (DSM^IV).
 Washington,DC: American Psychiatric Assocation.